HME-WIRELESS/.github/pull_request_template.md

 ## Cloud Changes

-- [ ] List any changes made to cloud infrastructure or configurations, including the reasoning behind the changes.
+List any changes made to cloud infrastructure or configurations, including the reasoning behind the changes.

 ## Wireless Team Changes

-- [ ] List any changes made to embedded systems or device configurations, including the reasoning behind the changes.
+List any changes made to embedded systems or device configurations, including the reasoning behind the changes.

 ## User Interface

-- [ ] List any changes made to the application code, including the reasoning behind the changes.
+List any changes made to the application code, including the reasoning behind the changes.

 ## Test Plan

-- [ ] Place Test Specifications (if they were done)
+Place Test Specifications (if they were done)

 ## Additional Notes

-- [ ] Provide any additional notes or information that may be relevant to this pull request.
+Provide any additional notes or information that may be relevant to this pull request.
-- [ ] Please include any relevant links or resources, such as related issues or documentation.
+Please include any relevant links or resources, such as related issues or documentation.

 ## Checklist
+- [ ] I have updated the Title with Jira Ticket Id
+- [ ] I have listed critical dependencies in Additional Notes / Overview
 - [ ] I have read the [contributing guidelines](CONTRIBUTING.md) and my changes adhere to them
 - [ ] I have scheduled a formal code review with atleast 2 others, and applied feedback
 - [ ] I have worked with QE to generate relevant test cases